bagaag/coderfolder.com/ideas.markdown

 * Some simple Java utility classes

 An AI project:

 * Simulate a baby's/child's brain
-* Observe environment
+* Observe environment and experiment, repeat what works
-  * Need to create artificial environment as test harness - a computer language?
+* Use a programming language as the environment, programming tasks as the skill
-* Try to do things to the environment
+* Child learns to talk by listening and mimicking by making noises
   * Attempt random actions and keep those that give some result, omit those that give an error
 * Learn what is possible and what "works" through trial and error
   * Need to identify some basic goals, like outputing a string, computing numbers, simple algorithms
 * Observe and mimic others
   * Given a simple working program, learn from it